MDA Launches Cleanup Operation - UrduPoint

 MDA Launches Cleanup Operation

-MULTAN, (UrduPoint / Pakistan Point News - 28th Oct, 2024) Multan Development Authority teams launched an anti-enchroachment crackdown on the directions of Director General Rana Saleem Ahmed here on Monday.
+MULTAN, (UrduPoint / Pakistan Point News - 1st Nov, 2024) The Multan Development Authority (MDA) teams launched an anti-encroachment operation on the directions of Director General Rana Saleem Ahmed Khan here on Friday.

-MDA enforcement teams cleared illegal encroachments from various areas of the city including Chugai No 9, Hafiaz Jamal, Metro Route, Grain Market, Chowk Shahbaz, Chungi 22 and the surrounding areas.
+The enforcement team cleared illegal encroachments from the various areas of the city including Nawan Shehar, Dera Adda, Double Phatak, and the surrounding location.

+According to a spokesman for the MDA, the instructions given by the Punjab government were being implemented fully for making the province clean and green.

 Recent Stories